 4. Rute, the largest chocolate Nativity Scene in the world.

 Galleros de Rute recovers every year this spectacular tradition: to elaborate a gigantic Bethlehem made with chocolate.
-It is open to the public until January 6, 2023 at the company’s facilities.
-With an extension of more than 56 square meters and more than 1,450 kilos of chocolate.
+It is open to the public until January 5, 2025 at the company’s facilities.
+With an extension of more than 50 square meters and more than 1,500 kilos of chocolate.

-For this edition, they have opted to respect the usual theme and “return to the most classic formula, paying homage to tradition”.
-Pure chocolate and details of marzipan and sugar make up this majestic ephemeral work that attracts thousands of visitors every year.
+Cradle of pure chocolate and details of marzipan and sugar make up this majestic ephemeral work that attracts thousands of visitors every year.

-5. Lepe: grapes twice
+5. Lepe: the grapes twice

 Possibly this Huelva town is the funniest corner of Spain.
 And how could it be otherwise, here New Year’s Eve is celebrated twice.
 In 2006, the neighbors decided to dress up and rehearse the chimes in the Calle Real (with all the parade included).